mesosphere/marathon/docs/docs/resource-limits.md

 ## Apps

-Resource limits is specified in apps by the field "resourceLimits".
-The two valid keys are "cpus" and "mem", and the values may either be "unlimited" or a numeric value greater than or equal to the corresponding requested resource amount.
+Resource limits is specified in apps by the field `resourceLimits`.
+The two valid keys are `cpus` and `mem`, and the values may either be `unlimited` or a numeric value greater than or equal to the corresponding requested resource amount.

 ```
 {